codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/What-we-ll-learn-2881.md

 By the end of this unit you'll be able to:

-1. Echo text strings
+1. Print text strings into the CLI
 2. Write text to files directly from the CLI
 3. Concatenate text to the same file
 4. Read files on the CLI
+6. Find files and directories by its name
 5. Search for text patterns in the specified file
 6. Execute multiple commands at once
 7. Search through the bash command history
-8. Delete entire words typed on the command prompt